Borewit/music-metadata/README.md

 ### `IOptions` Interface
 - `duration`: `boolean` (default: `false`)

-  If set to `true`, the parser will analyze the entire media file, if necessary, to determine its duration.
+  When `true`, the parser will read the entire media file _if necessary_ to determine the duration.
-  This option ensures accurate duration calculation but may increase processing time for large files.
+  This is only applicable in cases where duration cannot be reliably inferred without full file analysis.
+  Note that enabling this option **does not guarantee** that duration will be available, only that the parser will attempt to calculate it when possible, even if it requires reading the full file.

+- `mkvUseIndex`: `boolean` (default: `false`)

+  When `true`, the parser uses the SeekHead index in Matroska (MKV) files to skip segment and cluster elements.
+  This experimental feature can improve performance, but:
+  - Metadata not listed in the SeekHead may be skipped.
+  - If the SeekHead is missing, this option has no effect.

 - `observer`: `(update: MetadataEvent) => void;`:

-  A callback function that is invoked whenever there is an update to the common (generic) tag or format properties during parsing.
+  Callback function triggered when common tags or format properties are updated during parsing.
-  This allows for real-time updates on metadata changes.
+  Allows real-time monitoring of metadata as it becomes available.

 - `skipCovers`: `boolean` (default: `false`)

-  If set to `true`, the parser will skip the extraction of embedded cover art (images) from the media file.
+  When `true`, embedded cover art (images) will not be extracted.
-  This can be useful to avoid processing unnecessary data if cover images are not required.
+  Useful for reducing memory and processing when cover images are unnecessary.

-- `mkvUseIndex`: `boolean` (default: `false`)
+- `skipPostHeaders`: `boolean` (default: `false`)

-  If set to true, the parser will use the SeekHead element index to skip segment/cluster elements in Matroska-based files.
-This is an experimental feature and can significantly impact performance.
-It may also result in some metadata being skipped if it is not indexed.
-  If the SeekHead element is absent in the Matroska file, this flag has no effect.
+  When `true`, tag headers located at the end of the file will not be read.
+  This is particularly beneficial for streaming input, as it avoids the need to read the entire stream.

 > [!NOTE]
 > - The `duration` option is typically included in most cases, but setting it to true ensures that the entire file is parsed if necessary to get an accurate duration.